zextras/tech-doc/source/carbonio/storages.rst

 .. this should be valid also for carbonio

-A volume is a distinct entity (path) on a filesystem with all the associated properties that contain Zimbra Blobs.
+A volume is a distinct entity (path) on a filesystem with all the associated properties that contain |Carbonio| Blobs.

 .. _pws_volume_properties:

 Volume Properties
 ~~~~~~~~~~~~~~~~~

-All Zimbra volumes are defined by the following properties:
+All |Carbonio| volumes are defined by the following properties:

--  Name: A unique identifier for the volume.
+- *Name*: A unique identifier for the volume

--  Path: The path where the data is going to be saved.
+- *Path*: The path where the data is going to be saved.
+The

-   .. note:: The *zimbra* user must have r/w permissions on this
+  ``zextras`` user must have r/w permissions on this path.
-      path.

--  Compression: Enable or Disable the file compression for the volume.
+- *Compression*: Enable or Disable the file compression for the volume

--  Compression Threshold: The minimum file size that will trigger the
+- *Compression Threshold*: The minimum file size that will trigger the
   compression.
-'Files under this size will never be compressed even if
+Files under this size will never be compressed even if
-   the compression is enabled.'
+  the compression is enabled.

--  Current: A *Current* volume is a volume where data will be written
+- *Current*: A *Current* volume is a volume where data will be written
   upon arrival (Primary Current) or HSM policy application (Secondary
   Current).

 .. _pws_local_volumes:

 Local Volumes
 ~~~~~~~~~~~~~

+.. what's fileBlob type?

-Local Volumes (i.e. FileBlob type) can be hosted on any mountpoint on the system regardless of the mountpoint’s destination and are defined by the following properties:
+Local Volumes (i.e., FileBlob type) can be hosted on any mountpoint on the system regardless of the mountpoint’s destination and are defined by the following properties:

--  **Name:** A unique identifier for the volume.
+- *Name*: A unique identifier for the volume

--  **Path:** The path where the data is going to be saved.
-The *zimbra* user must have r/w permissions on this path.
+- *Path*: The path where the data is going to be saved.
+The ``zextras`` user must have r/w permissions on this path

--  **Compression:** Enable or Disable file compression for the volume.
+- *Compression*: Enable or Disable file compression for the volume

--  **Compression Threshold:** the minimum file size that will trigger the compression.

-   .. warning:: Files under this size will never be compressed even if
-      compression is enabled.
+- *Compression Threshold*: the minimum file size that will trigger the compression.
+Files under this size will never be compressed even if compression is enabled.

 .. _pws_current_volumes: